Boat Tours and Other Activities in Calanques National Park

 Arrive early to get the best spot

-Try to arrive at the pier a little early so you can board first and get a good spot on the deck of the boat to take the best photos.
+Try to arrive at the pier a little early so you can be one of the first to board and get a good spot on the deck of the boat to take the best photos.
 The views from these coves are beautiful!

-Once you set sail, you'll have plenty of time to take lots of photos of the landscape along the way.
-So enjoy the trip at your own pace and make yourself the star of the show, not your camera.
+Once you start sailing, you'll have plenty of time to take lots of photos of the scenery along the way.
+So enjoy the trip at your own pace and make yourself the star of the moment, not your camera.

 Combine it with other activities

-As you've seen, some cruises also include other experiences such as picnics, dinners, dancing or swimming in the coves.
+As you've seen, there are cruises that also include other experiences such as picnics, dinners, dances or swimming in the coves.
 With these packages, you can save time and money, so if you have another activity in mind in Marseille, I suggest you consider this option.

 Choose a sunny day